alanef/load-html-files/README.md

 ### Release ###

-Move the zip to the local wordpress.org directory and run the script update_wp_free_plugin
+Move the zip to the local wordpress.org directory and run the private script update_wp_free_plugin

 ### Update this README.md ###